Code-Institute-Submissions/parides55-conversion_tool-/README.md

 ## Bugs

 Throughout my testing a few conversions would not work or return the expected value.
-That was because of typos in the code of the conversions, which were correct and the code functions as it suppose to.
+That was because of typos in the code of the conversions, which were corrected and the code functions as it suppose to.

 ## Validator Testing